HeyBlack233/RepeaterSoundMod/README.md

 Command `/repeatersound` allows you to edit those options in-game, there are two arguments you can use in this command:
 - `/repeatersound setBasePitch <pitch>` is used for the adjustment of the base pitch that will be applied on both repeater and redstone wire, `<pitch>` requires a `float` number
 - `/repeatersound useRandomPitch <random>` is used to set if the random offset will be applied to the base pitch, `<random>` requires a `boolean` value

+### Config File

+After the first initialize of the mod, a config file `repeatersound.json5` will be created in the game's `config` directory.
+You can edit this file manually if you want.